 The Housing and Real Estate Services Office provides staff and online services to faculty,staff and graduate students seeking off-campus rentals.
 Interested parties can access the Off Campus Housing website to view privately owned rental listings.
 Graduate students are encouraged to contact Sarah Major at email@example.com or by phone at 609.258.5897 with questions or to schedule an appointment to discuss off campus housing options.

 How will the annual Draw process be affected by the changes brought on by the Housing Master Plan?
 We would like to honor our current rules and practices, yet we cannot allow those who would have qualified for “Pre-Draw Retention” to retain something that won’t exist.
 As such, we will handle this as “Pre-Draw Priority,” meaning that those who would have otherwise qualified to retain their apartment have a priority for a space in Lakeside or Lawrence.
 Those who qualify for this are current first and second year graduate students living on-campus.
-Graduate students in University rentals who have been assigned to a unit at Lakeside with availability after June 30, 2014 may request an extension of their current contract end date.
-The contract will be extended to the move-in date of the Lakeside unit.
 Families with children will continue to have additional priority, to ensure that they may select appropriate accommodations.

 How does the housing plan accommodate for potential growth in the number of graduate students?
 The Housing Master Plan responds to planned growth at the Graduate School.
 We will continue to work with the Graduate School to ensure that the program meets student needs.